MoonPoet/xaprb-src/content/blog/you-guys.md

 >
 > You guys... cus all DBAs are guys 😒#reInvent

 It *bothered* Silvia.
 Don't argue whether that's wrong or right.
-It bothered her so much that she mentioned it in another venue, on [a podcast where she was a guest](https://www.realworlddevops.com/episodes/episode-001-silvia-botros):
+It bothered her so much that she mentioned it again on another occasion, when she was [a guest on a podcast](https://www.realworlddevops.com/episodes/episode-001-silvia-botros):

 > Silvia: It's funny you mentioned that because in a [recent keynote by Andy Jassy](https://www.youtube.com/watch?v=ZOIkOnW640A) who's the CEO of AWS, that's the thing he definitely beat on.
 Where he basically called DBA's the old guard and that "those guys", and I quote those guys, are basically sitting in the way of engineers building things.